Leonarde Keeler, above all others involved in the history of modern

 |Keeler Model #6317

-'Associated Research Company' of Chicago, Illinois.
-This unit was developed and placed into service during the later part
+by the 'Associated Research Company' of Chicago, Illinois.
+This unit was developed and placed into service during the later

-of 1950, at a time when the most common use for the polygraph was in the field of business for employment screening.
-During
+part of 1950, at a time when the most common use for the polygraph was in the field of business for employment screening.

-the Korean War, this instrument was utilized by the C.I.A, and again in the early 1960' to polygraph Cubian Nationals to determine
+During the Korean War, this instrument was utilized by the C.I.A, and again in the early 1960' to polygraph Cubian Nationals

-if they were spies.
-This instrument was designed to simulate a piece of luggage, not only to meet F.A.A. regulations but to
+to determine if they were spies.
+This instrument was designed to simulate a piece of luggage, not only to meet F.A.A. regulations

 The Arther II Polygraph